 Section 1 - Selecting of Officer/Executive Committee Member

-A. All Core General Members are eligible to be the candidate for Executive Committee Member election if they satisfied the following requirements:
+A. All General Members are eligible to be the candidate for Executive Committee Member election if they satisfied the following requirements:

 i.
-Enroll at The Ohio State University for at least until Spring semester of the following year of the term applied.
+Enrolled at The Ohio State University for at least until Spring semester of the following year of the term applied.

 ii.
 Have a good understanding of the roles and responsibilities for position applied.